swimmerQAQ/Segformer_with_different_dataset/README.md

 ```
 Be sure that you are loading the img file you need

+### Installation
+Most of my env are from [Segformer](https://github.com/NVlabs/SegFormer.git).
+And you may check the ```./requirements.txt```, if you have some env error.
+My system is linux 20.04 with cuda version 11.8.

 ### test example
 Example:  test.sh config ckpt gpu_nodes --scene will(select your scene doing test)